patricklafrance/wmfnext-shell/README.md

 ### Develop a module in isolation

 To develop their own module, an independent team should not be required to install the host application or any other modules they do not own.
-However, they should still have a way to integrate with the federated application shell while developping (root layout, root error boundary, etc..).
+However, they should still have a way to integrate with the federated application shell (root layout, root error boundary, etc..) while developing their module in isolation.

 To achieve this, the first step is to move the federated application shell to the `wmfnext-shared` package.